Selective School Guide: Inner West Sydney — Ryde, Strathfield, Burwood & More

 Key 2026 Dates for Selective and OC Tests

-If your child is sitting the NSW Selective High School Test or the OC Test in 2026, these are the dates you need to lock in.
+If your child is sitting the NSW Selective High School Test or the OC Test in 2026, these are the dates to lock in.
 All dates are sourced from the NSW Department of Education.

 Official 2026 NSW Test Calendar